 Key Benefits of Using WordPress

-1. It’s Suitable for Everyone
+1. WordPress is Suitable for Everyone

-2. It is Simple & Easy to Use
+2. Simple & Easy to Use Interface

 WordPress has a simple working interface that is easy to learn regardless of experience level.
 If you have any familiarity with word processors or other computer programs, you will likely be able to learn how to use WordPress and its various features to create your website.

-3. WordPress is SEO & Mobile-Friendly
+3. WordPress is SEO & Mobile Friendly

-The term SEO means Search Engine Optimization.
+The term SEO refers to Search Engine Optimization.
 The code behind WordPress is very clean and simple, making it easy for search engines to read and index a site’s content.

-4. WordPress is Safe and Secure
+4. WordPress is Safe & Secure